BIIFSweden/Digitizing-historical-range-maps/doc/README.md

 ## Inputs
-Maps were scanned at 600 dpi, full color, and savec in .jpg format.
+Maps were scanned at 600 dpi, full color, and saved in .jpg format.
 Each scanned image contains four panels.
 Two examples are in the folder `/data/scanned_maps`.

-## 1. Cut each of the map panels separately
+## 1. ImageJ (fiji) macro used to cut each of the map panels separately
 Using the first script, maps are cut into separate images.
 /src/export_map_panels.ijm